susiechoi/erep-skills/README.md

 # erep-skills-site
-website to help people recognize problems in their emotional perception &amp; recommend skills to improve their emotional regulation
+Website to help people recognize problems in their emotional perception &amp; recommend skills to improve their emotional regulation.
+Designed for Bass Connections research project @ Duke University.